noi-techpark/opendatahub-website/src/content/datasets/_index.md

 position: "Datasets"

 title: "Datasets"
-subtitle: "Build your next service accessing **a growing number of datasets**.
-Get a quick overview on the data we provide.
-Datasets mostly fall in either Mobility and Tourism domains.
-Some data are available on request only."
+subtitle: "Access a **growing number of datasets** through our **Open Data Catalog** - with a focus on mobility and tourism.
+Our searchable catalogue includes both real-time and historical data, available in standardised, machine-readable formats that support easy integration into digital services.
+While many datasets are openly accessible, selected ones are available upon request to meet specific technical or organisational requirements."

 seo:
   title: "Datasets | Explore diverse data for smarter solutions"